WordPress/gutenberg/.github/ISSUE_TEMPLATE/Custom.md

 Search first!
 Your issue may have already been reported.

-Please post general help requests in the support forum at https://wordpress.org/support/forum/how-to-and-troubleshooting/.
+For general help requests, please post in the support forum at https://wordpress.org/support/forum/how-to-and-troubleshooting/.

-Please post technical help requests in the support forum at https://wordpress.org/support/forum/wp-advanced/.
+Technical help requests have their own section of the support forum at https://wordpress.org/support/forum/wp-advanced/.

 You may also ask for technical support at https://wordpress.stackexchange.com/.